 This course will cover the English 9 course requirements at an accelerated pace.
 Several additional works will be studied to help students further develop their literary appreciation and writing skills.
 Honors classes for underclassmen are preparation for junior and senior year Advanced Placement courses in English.
-Completion of summer reading and a research paper are requirements of the course.
+Vocabulary acquisition and text analysis are required to prepare for the digital and competitive working world.
+Completion of summer reading is mandatory.